 - Target Western countries when exporting baobab powder to the European market, as they offer the most opportunities.

 - Consider obtaining organic certification for your baobab powder as this will help you enter these markets.
 There is virtually no non-organic market for baobab in Western Europe; see the trends below for more information.

 4. Which trends offer opportunities on the European market?

 Baobab has been gaining popularity on the European market.
 However, its benefits are still known only to a relatively small part of the population.
 Most of the demand for baobab products is coming from health-conscious consumers who are willing to pay for high-quality products.
-This reason is why there is a growing demand for certified Organic baobab, as it is perceived to be of high quality.
+Moreover, most baobab sold on the European market is organic-certified.

 Increasing demand for organic baobab

-To further capitalise on this opportunity, exporters should display the organic certification logo as well as documentation they have obtained on their company website and marketing materials, such as their product portfolio.
+You should consider obtaining EU organic certification as it may be difficult to enter the market without it.
 In a joint venture between EcoProducts and Bayoba, Baobab Exports is an example of a company in a developing country exporting organic baobab powder to the European market.

 - Visit the IFOAM website for further information on EU organic certification.

 - Prepare and be ready to provide European buyers with a Certificate of Inspection; failure to do so means your natural ingredient cannot be traded as organic on the European market.
 Check the CBI study on Entering the European market for baobab for more information about organic certification.

 - Look for companies that trade in certified organic baobab online or at trade fairs.
 For example, check exhibitors at the organic trade fair Biofach, or Vitafoods, or search organic importers on the website of the International Trade Centre (ITC).